lPen88/tesi/tesi.md

 ## 2.2 Smart Farming Disease Detection Transformer
 https://huggingface.co/wambugu71/crop_leaf_diseases_vit

 This model [] has been developed to detect diseases in crops based on a picture.
-It is a Vision Transformer model, finetuned from "vit-tiny-patch16-224"; it should be noted that this is a \[reapload?\] from the timm repository [], which contains a large amount of models and utilities for image processing.
+It is a Vision Transformer model, finetuned from google's "vit-tiny-patch16-224" []; it should be noted that the HuggingFace repo is a \[reapload?\] from the timm repository [], which contains a large amount of models and utilities for image processing.

 While the exact dataset has not been shared, the model's page describes it as a "diverse dataset of plant images, including different disease categories affecting crops such as corn, potato, rice, and wheat [...] includes images captured under various lighting conditions, from both controlled and uncontrolled environments and angles"; the amount of pictures is not shared, but a table of all the classes present in the dataset is: